 When migrating to a new platform, it’s easy to get tunnel-visioned into attempting to force your current process.
 Adaptation is key, but at the same time, you know what is going to work for your business.
 Therefore compromise and question accordingly.

 Most importantly, make mistakes and see how the platform reacts or utilises features to deal with the scenario.
 You should not have to contact a support team directly every time a mistake is made.
 The software should provide a solution to revert or fix, or at least provide an explanation as to why an error occurred and how to solve it or work-around it.

 Data integrity checking is also crucial prior to your go-live, as you have the ability to reset at any point in time.
 While not impossible, it’s a lot more difficult to fix and adjust core problems (for example, incorrect base costing for all products) while you’re in the full swing of your business process.
 Chances are you’ll be able to fix going forward, but not retroactively.
 While this is not true in all cases/platforms, it’s a good point to consider pre-emptively.

 As explained above, UAT is an essential process for setting up new systems.
 That said, having staff buy-in and good change management is at least equally as important.
 What most businesses are looking for throughout this process is a win-win situation, and we like to think that’s what we can provide at Waypoint.

-Send me an email at email@example.com to discuss how we can support your business through a software migration, and set the wheels in motion for a great experience along the way.
+Send us an email firstname.lastname@example.org to discuss how we can support your business through a software migration, and set the wheels in motion for a great experience along the way.